 seagoing vessels that have to comply with the SOLAS Convention.

-VTS may also be planned and implemented to provide services for inland waters.

-To achieve the objectives for a VTS in inland waters, vessels should also be able to participate in a VTS when desired.
 The IMO guidelines on VTS are not always entirely suitable for inland waters and the movement of inland vessels.
+VTS may also be planned for and implemented to provide such services for inland waters.
+To achieve the objectives for a VTS in inland waters, participation of the vessels should be allowed as far as possible.

 For instance, for the interaction between VTS and vessels there may be a difference for mandatory equipment (e.g. communications) for inland vessels and the equipment for vessels as prescribed in SOLAS Chapter IV.

-Vessels cross the borders between VTS areas.
-The operation of VTS in the adjacent areas should be uniform, where appropriate, in order to avoid confusion to the masters of inland vessels as well as to masters of seagoing vessels when entering inland waters.
+Vessels cross the borders between VTS areas, which could happen between harbour areas and inland waters.
+The operation of VTS in the adjacent areas should be uniform, where appropriate, in order to avoid confusion to the masters of inland vessels as well as to masters of seagoing vessels when crossing VTS areas of different types.

 Consequently, adverse affects on achieving the objectives of the VTS might arise.
 Therefore there is a need to harmonise inland VTS through international guidelines worldwide.

-International guidelines on VTS in inland waters should, therefore, follow the IMO guidelines on VTS as closely as possible; they should be used whenever the application of the IMO guidelines on VTS is considered to be inappropriate.
+International guidelines on VTS in inland waters should, therefore, follow the IMO guidelines on VTS as closely as possible.
+This Recommendation should be used whenever the application of the IMO guidelines on VTS is considered to be inappropriate.

 Responsibility for planning and implementing a VTS